Paul Wattson

-Paul Wattson, SA (born Lewis Thomas Wattson; January 16, 1863 – February 8, 1940), was an American priest who co-founded the Society of the Atonement with Mother Lurana White, and the Christian Unity Octave in The Episcopal Church.
+Paul Wattson, SA (born Lewis Thomas Wattson; January 16, 1863 – February 8, 1940), was an American priest who co-founded the Society of the Atonement with Mother Lurana White, and the Christian Unity Octave in the Episcopal Church.
 He was later received into the Catholic Church and is remembered as an advocate for ecumenism.

 Wattson was ordained an Episcopal priest in 1886.
 He converted to Catholicism in 1909, and was ordained a Catholic priest in 1910.

-Wattson has been named a Servant of God.
+After his death, Wattson was made a candidate for canonization in 2014 and has thus been named a Servant of God.